Sleepingwell/SimpleEmbeddedR/README.md

 To generate bindings for Java, you would say this:

-    swig -c++ -java -package "embedr" -o embed_java.cpp -outdir "embedr" SimpleEmbededR.i
+    swig -c++ -java -package "embedr" -o embed_java.cpp -outdir "embedr" SimpleEmbeddedR.i

 For Python you would say:

-    swig -c++ -python -o embed_python.cpp SimpleEmbededR.i
+    swig -c++ -python -o embed_python.cpp SimpleEmbeddedR.i

+Note that to run it, you need to make sure that R.<dll/so> is on the path.

 For other languages (and SWIG supports a lot of them), please see the SWIG doco.

 You then need to setup your build environment.
-For windows plebs (like me) you can see how I've setup the environment (for Java) in the visual studio files herein.
+For windows plebs (like me) you can see how I've setup the environment (for Java and Python) in the visual studio files herein.

 with gcc, a line like: